Community detection in temporal multilayer networks, with an application to correlation networks: Introduction

 In its simplest form, a network is simply a graph: it consists of a set of \emph{nodes} that represent entities and a set of \emph{edges} between pairs of nodes that represent interactions between those entities.
 One can consider \emph{weighted graphs} (in which each edge has an associated edge weight that quantifies the interaction of interest) or \emph{unweighted graphs} (weighted graphs with binary edge weights).
 Networks provide useful representations of complex systems across many disciplines \cite{Newman2010}.
 Common types include social networks (which arise via offline and/or online interactions), information networks (e.g., hyperlinks between webpages in the World Wide Web), infrastructure networks (e.g., transportation routes between cities), and biological networks (e.g., metabolic interactions between cells or proteins, food webs, etc.).

-Given a network representation of a system, it can be useful to apply a coarse-graining technique in order to investigate features that lie between features at the ``microscale'' (e.g., nodes and pairwise interactions) and the ``macroscale'' (e.g., total edge weight and degree distribution) \cite{Porter2009,Newman2011}.
+Given a network representation of a system, it can be useful to apply a coarse-graining technique in order to investigate features that lie between features at the ``microscale'' (e.g., nodes and pairwise interactions) and the ``macroscale'' (e.g., total edge weight and degree distribution\footnote{A node's ``degree'' is the number of edges attached to it; degree is the special case of ``strength'' \eqref{EQ2.1} for unweighted networks.}) \cite{Porter2009,Newman2011}.
 One thereby studies ``mesoscale'' features such as core-periphery structure and (especially) community structure.
 Loosely speaking, a \emph{community} (or \emph{cluster}) in a network is a set of nodes that are ``more densely'' connected to each other than they are to nodes in the rest of the network \cite{Porter2009,Fortunato2010}.
 Giving a precise definition of ``densely connected'' is, of course, necessary to have a method for community detection.
 It is important to recognize at the outset that this definition is subjective and in particular, may depend on the application in question.
 Correspondingly, community detection methods may need to be tailored.
 We restrict ourselves to \emph{hard partitions}, in which each node is assigned to exactly one community, and we use the term ``partition'' to mean ``hard partition''.
 It is also important, but beyond the scope of this paper, to consider ``soft partitions'', in which communities can overlap \cite{Porter2009,Fortunato2010,Palla2007,Jeub2014}.

 Analysis of community structure has been very useful in a wide range of applications; many of which are described in \cite{Porter2009, Fortunato2010, Girvan2002, Newman2011}.
 In social networks, communities can reveal groups of people with common interests, places of residence, or other similarities \cite{Traud2011,Newman2004}.
 In biological systems, communities can reveal functional groups that are responsible for synthesizing or regulating an important chemical product \cite{Guimera2004,Lewis2010}.
 In the present paper, we use financial-asset correlation networks as examples\cite{Catanzaro2013,Battiston2010}.
 Despite the diversity of markets, financial products, and geographical locations, financial assets can exhibit strong time-dependent correlations, both within and between asset classes.
 It is a primary concern for market practitioners (e.g., for portfolio diversification) to estimate the strengths of these correlations and to identify sets of assets that are highly correlated \cite{Williams2011, Montegna1999}.